Zeyu-Li/Unreal-Tutorial/README.md

 1. Go to the Epic Launcher and go to the marketplace
 2. Search of Water Planes by Epic Games (it should be free)
 3. Click **Free** and **Add to Project**
-4. Select project and comfirm
+4. Select project and confirm
 5. You should see the WaterPlane folder in your project
 6. There are several options in the WaterPlane folder, so take your time and look at some of them
 7. Drag the Blueprint into the scene and scale it accordingly